JanHerca/urantiapedia/output/wikijs/en/article/Carolyn_Kendall/On_the_Brink_of_The_Most_Amazing.md

 The Brotherhood early recognized that it would be impossible to get a foot in the door with new people without some type of brochure.
 There was apprehen­sion, however, about the potential for producing a tract that may, in the words of the former Foundation Trustee Emma “Christy” Christensen, “cheapen the book.”

 A conservative route was taken.
-The first brochure, published in 1956 was “Excerpts from *The Uran tia Book*,” which contained nothing but many soaring  1978 quotations from the book.
+The first brochure, published in 1956 was “Excerpts from *The Urantia Book*,” which contained nothing but many soaring 1978 quotations from the book.
 Next came “A Description of *The Urantia Book*,” containing a brief review of each part of the book and a list of the papers.
 For years, the Foundation and the Brotherhood jointly resisted efforts by individuals or groups to pro­duce brochures, insisting that the book should speak for itself.

 <figure id="Figure_1" class="image urantiapedia image-style-align-right">
 <img src="/image/article/Linda_Buselli/On_the_Brink_of_The_Most_Amazing/image1.png">